Will My Guys Actually Use It? A Technician’s View of Jobber vs Housecall Pro Mobile Apps

 Housecall Pro’s strength is comprehensive customer history.
 When a tech opens a job, they can see:

-- Equipment database: Photos and specs of every piece of equipment you’ve touched at this property
+• Equipment database: Photos and specs of every piece of equipment touched at this property

 This is invaluable when different technicians service the same customer repeatedly.
 A new tech arriving at a house can see exactly what the veteran tech did six months ago, preventing duplicate troubleshooting or contradictory recommendations.

-Both apps pass what I call the “cheat sheet” test: can a technician look at their phone for 30 seconds and know everything they need to successfully complete the job?
+Both apps pass what can be called the cheat sheet test: can a technician look at their phone for 30 seconds and know everything they need to successfully complete the job?
 Yes for both.
 Jobber wins for simplicity and immediate visibility of critical notes.
 Housecall Pro wins for comprehensive background that helps techs provide better service through informed conversations with customers.

 Can Technicians Build Quotes on Their Phones?

 This is the most important feature for revenue generation.
-Can your technician, standing in a customer’s basement, build a professional-looking “Good/Better/Best” proposal on their phone that closes the sale?
+Can your technician, standing in a customer’s basement, build a professional-looking Good/Better/Best proposal on their phone that closes the sale on the spot?
 This is where Housecall Pro significantly outperforms Jobber.

 What Is Mobile Proposal Building for Contractors?